 "...dedicated to expanding diverse voices and perspectives"..."Our publishing imprints create more ways for more voices to be heard"..."Open submission periods for writers from underrepresented backgrounds have helped make publishing more accessible..." looking for strong female protagonists."

 In order to get published, one's material, or even the author themselves, had to pass a social/political litmus test.
 That was over a decade ago.
 Now, imagine you're a writer back in the early 2000's.
 You've graduated with a BA , MA or even MFA from a prestigious university and you are desperately trying to get published or sell a screenplay.
 At every turn, you see these socio/political requirements on prospective agents' and publishers' submission pages.
 These statements pretty much match what all your college professors and academic culture have drummed into your head.
 If you want to get published, sell your screen play or get hired you must repeat what you hear in the echo chamber.
 You have creatively "grown up" sheltered inside this echo chamber and so have all you peers.
 You have been rewarded for accepting and regurgating the narrative.
 In fact, adherence to the common narrative supersedes quality.
-You know of no one with a differently world view.
+You know of no one with a different world view.
 Now, after a decade, there is no one left (at least within the sheltered education/publishing/entertainment industry) to offer any alternative, or even to champion quality over narrative.
 They are gone, weeded out over the course of years.
-Those who knew what it was like before have retired, quit o have been forced out.
+Those who knew what it was like in the "before times" have retired, quit or have been forced out.
 The young are now surrounded by only those with like-minds.
 The gatekeepers block, isolate, or expel anyone who doesn't write within the narrative (otherwise known as cancel-culture).

 Narrative-first scripts and manuscripts litter the landscape.
 Beyond this sheltered professional community, no one thinks anything is wrong.
 When these scripts are produced or books are published, they are met with failure in the popular culture beyond the hive-mind.
-Sometimes it is because of their heavy handed messaging, but often it is because they are poorly written.
+Sometimes it is because of their heavy-handed messaging, but often it is because they are poorly written.
 Instead of honest introspection, the industry instead attacks those who reject their work.
 Why?
-Because thats how they were taught to react from the confines of their sheltered college and activists communities.
+Because that' how they were taught to react from the confines of their sheltered college and activists communities.